alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 ﻿---
 title: "Monads in C# (Part 2): Result"
 date: 2025-09-13
-description: "Build a small Result type in C# and use `Map`/`Bind`/`Match` to compose short-circuiting workflows with explicit errors."
+description: "Build a small Result type in C# and use `Map`/`Bind`/`Match` to compose short-circuiting workflows with explicit failure values."
 ---

 **Previously in the series**: [List is a monad (part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/)